- In most cases, the IRQL_NOT_GREATER_OR_EQUAL error is caused by a graphic card driver that is broken or outdated.

-Solution 6 – Keep your Windows 10 up to date
+11. Keep your Windows 10 up to date

-Most incompatibility issues and security flaws are fixed through Windows Update, so in order to avoid IRQL_NOT_GREATER_OR_EQUAL error, make sure that your Windows 10 is up to date.
+Most incompatibility issues and security flaws are fixed through Windows Update, so in order to avoid IRQL NOT GREATER OR EQUAL error, make sure that your Windows 10 is up to date.

-Solution 7 – Reset your Windows 10
+12. Reset your Windows 10

 - Restart your computer couple of time while it boots so it can enter Automatic Repair mode.